Family Encyclopedia >> Food

 • Salt, ground pepper

-Have the sole fillets raised by your fishmonger.
-Cut each fillet in half.
-Cook the lobsters in court-bouillon, shell them and slice the flesh.
+Ask your fishmonger to fillet the soles and cut each fillet in half.
+Cook the lobsters in court-bouillon, shell them, and slice the flesh into medallions.

-Present the red peppers over a flame or place them in a very hot oven until the skin burns.
-Then rub them between your hands under running water, the skin will come off on its own.
-Open the peppers in half, remove the stems and cut the peppers into nice strips of about 2 centimeters.
+Roast the red peppers over a flame or in a very hot oven until the skins blister and char.
+Peel them under running water, halve, remove the stems, and slice into 2 cm strips.

-Let the cooking reduce and pass it through a fine sieve.
-Return to the heat, adding the cream.
+Reduce the sauce, strain through a fine sieve, return to the heat, and whisk in the cream.

-Arrange the soles, lobster and peppers harmoniously on 4 plates.
-Go warm.
+Arrange the sole, lobster, and peppers attractively on 4 preheated plates; keep warm.

-Finish the sauce by incorporating the lobster butter in pieces and making a rotating movement with the sauté pan.
-Season with salt and pepper.
+Off the heat, finish the sauce by incorporating the lobster butter in pieces with swirling motions.
+Season with salt and pepper to taste.

-Coat the ingredients with sauce and garnish with sprigs of chervil or julienned radish.
+Coat the ingredients generously with the sauce and garnish with chervil sprigs.